 How long is the insurance license period in Pennsylvania?

-One to Two years.
-Learn more here: Pennsylvania Insurance License Renewal
+Learn how to get an insurance license renewal here: Pennsylvania Insurance License Renewal

 How long does it take to get an insurance license in Pennsylvania?